-- 1. Clicked Component, Control Specifications, New from the project definition window. - 2.
-Entered a name for the Control Specs, gave a brief Description, and clicked OK. - 3.
+- 1. Selected the Control Specifications Manager from the Components menu and clicked the New button. - 2.
+Entered a name for the Control Specifications, gave a brief Description, and clicked Create. - 3.
 Entered the Starting Date, Starting Time, Ending Date, and Ending Time for the runoff simulation.
 If the analyst were using an historical event, the known starting and ending dates and times would have been entered.
 However, with a hypothetical event, any starting date and time can be specified.
 (After all, the analyst is predicting what will happen if the event occurs, not forecasting when the event will occur.)

 The Ending Date and Ending Time must be carefully selected.
 The simulation time window (Starting Time to Ending Time) must be great enough to permit simulation of the entire rainfall event plus the response of the entire watershed and channel system.
 This duration is the storm duration plus the travel time of the entire watershed.
 Here, to be safe, the analyst added 12 hours for the travel time to the 24-hour storm duration, and selected an Ending Time 36 hours after the Starting Time.
 The analyst also selected the appropriate Time Interval.
-Figure 15 shows the completed input window.
+Figure 15 shows the completed control specifications.